 Why were the Legion of Super-Villains so persistent in their attempts to invade the 20th century, despite their repeated failure?
 Perhaps it was because during the so-called "Crisis on Infinite Earths," they got a glimpse of their own fate.
 When the Anti-Monitor's antimatter wave swept across the multiverse, all time periods collapsed on top of one another and the LSV found themselves battling alongside the 20th century's Lex Luthor and Brainiac in an army of super-villains.
 (Crisis #9) Surely this must have been an eye-opening experience for Lightning Lord and Cosmic King.
 They witnessed the fragility and near destruction of their own timeline from ground zero itself.
 As a result, did they redouble their efforts?

-Whatever the motivation, their final plan was specifically designed to ensure the survival of their own timeline.
-To this end, the adult Legion of Super-Villains made one last appearance in the distant past.
-Somehow they concluded that in order for their own timeline to survive, they would need to dramatically alter past events.
+Whatever the motivation, the Villains' final plan was specifically designed to ensure the survival of their own timeline.
+To this end, the adult Legion of Super-Villains made one last trip to the distant past.
+Somehow they had concluded that in order for their own timeline to survive, they would need to dramatically alter past events.
 This time Lightning Lord and Cosmic King brought Saturn Queen back into the fold and traveled to the 20th century — to murder the parents of Batman and Superman and raise the heroes as their own.
 (Superman/Batman #14)

 Following this new change to the timestream, Superman and Batman began reliving their deaths throughout numerous realities.
-In one of these realities, Superman and Batman met Metron, Darkseid, and an alternate Superman (from the same universe as the LSV).
-These three convinced Batman and Superman of the truth — that their “parents” had orchestrated their entire existence for their own ends.
-The only way to stop the time fluctuations was to restore the damage at the source: at the LSV's initial departure from the 31st century.
+They learned that the only way to stop the time fluctuations was to restore the damage at the source: at the Super-Villains' initial departure from the 31st century.

-The Villains were very savvy time travelers, and escaped back into their future to devise a new ploy.
-Here, the absence of a Batman resulted in Ra's al Ghul's global domination.
+When the Villains returned to their future to devise a new ploy, they found that the absence of a Batman in the timeline had resulted in Ra's al Ghul's global domination.
 The LSV allied with Ra's and also summoned their past members Echo and Beauty Blaze to help defend against the return of their "sons." (#17) Superman and Batman were victorious and returned the villains to their proper time—at a moment before their initial departure.
 There they also met the adult Legion of Super-Heroes, who were waiting to take the LSV into custody.

 After the heroes had left, the villains' worst fears became reality.
 Superman and Batman had succeeded in cementing their own timeline — one which did not lead to the LSV's.
 As a result of Superman and Batman's efforts, the adult Legion of Super-Villains' timeline gave way to the antimatter wave of the "Crisis on Infinite Earths" and ceased to exist. (#18)